danbz/aesthetic-programming/source/5-ObjectAbstraction/Readme.md

 | ToLocation = Bus stop        | ToLocation = Home         |
 | run()                        | run()                     |

-From the pseudo object, we start to see how abstraction takes place in computation as "computerized material" in which we only select properties and behaviors that we think is important in a program.
+From the pseudo object, we start to see how abstraction takes place in computation as *computerized material*, in which we only select properties and behaviors that we think is important in a program.
 This is a way of modeling/representing physical phenomena, simulating the behaviors of either a real or imaginary part of the world [^Madsen].

 After the brief example of modeling the person object, we will then move to the example that is inpsired by the game *ToFu go!*.